How to Test a Transformer without Power (5 Steps)

 First and foremost, take the multimeter and set it to resistance mode.
 Connect the red and black jacks to the ohms and COM ports.
 Turn the dial to the resistance settings.

-Quick Tip: You might have to change the multimeter’s resistance range depending on the measured resistance.
+Quick Tip: Depending on the measured resistance, you might have to change the multimeter’s resistance range.
 Otherwise, you won’t get an accurate reading.

 Step 2 – Identify the Primary and Secondary Windings